mnot/I-D/rfc5988bis/draft.md

 The Link header field provides a means for serialising one or more links into HTTP headers.

-The ABNF for the field value is given below:
+The ABNF for the field value is:

 ~~~ abnf2616
   Link       = #link-value